Phil Robertson: Personal life

 In either December 2016 or January 2017, after Ben Carson stepped down from being chairman of American Legacy Center's "Fight for the Court" project, Robertson filled the vacancy.
 On May 28, 2020, it was revealed that Robertson had learned he had a daughter named Phyllis from an affair in the 1970s.
-In 2024, he was diagnosed with Alzheimer's disease.

-Death
+Health and death

+In 2020, Robertson experienced mobility issues sustaining from a back injury while attempting to load heavy equipment, resulting in a fractured vertebrae which required ongoing management.
+In December 2024, he was diagnosed with early-onset Alzheimer's disease.
+In addition, at the time of his diagnosis, he was also diagnosed with an unidentified blood disorder and impaired organ functions, which necessitated interventions such as neck transfusions.
+By April 2025, the disease progressed rapidly, with the family revealing at the time that Robertson was suffering from severe appetite loss, minimal speech, and a overall decline which limited his daily functioning, though he remained engaged in family discussions as possible.

 Robertson died on May 25, 2025, at the age of 79.
 No cause of death was announced but it is known Robertson suffered health issues.
-His daughter-in-law said that a private service and a public celebration of life will be held.
+His daughter-in-law said that a private service and a public celebration of life would be held.
 The private family service, in which all of Phil's children spoke eulogies, was recorded and the video was released to the public via YouTube on June 7, 2025.